A generalized ordinal quasi-symmetry model and its separability for analyzing multi-way tables: Empirical studies

 The equations \eqref{B} and \eqref{C} imply that treatments (B) and (C) differ from placebo (A).
 The equation \eqref{A} implies that there is only weak evidence that the high dose is better than the low dose.

-The analysis of Table \ref{tab:1} using the OQS model is given in \citet{A10}.
+The analysis of Table \ref{tab:1} using the OQS model is given in \citet{agresti2010Analysis}.
 In that case, the asymmetric structure of the odds is focused on.
 On the other hand, we focus on the structure of the difference between two conditional probabilities.
-The substantive results are the same for the data in Table \ref{tab:2}.
+The substantive results are the same for the data in Table \ref{tab:1}, despite the different approaches.

+We consider the asymptotic property stated in Theorem \ref{thm3}, which claims that $G^2 (\text{S})$ is asymptotically equivalent to the sum of $G^2 (\text{OQS}[f])$ and $G^2(\text{ME})$ under the S model.
+The observed values show a substantial discrepancy: while $G^2 (\text{S}) = 69.00$, the sum of $G^2 (\text{OQS}) = 10.35$ and $G^2(\text{ME}) = 44.81$ is only $55.16$, which is less than $G^2(\text{S})$.
+This difference illustrates that the asymptotic property is an approximation that improves with larger sample sizes, and deviations are expected in small samples or sparse tables.
+Similar trends were observed for other OQS$[f]$ models we examined, specifically those based on Hellinger distance, reverse Kullback-Leibler divergence, and Jensen-Shannon divergence.
+This suggests that the departure from the asymptotic property in small samples is not unique to the OQS model but may be a general characteristic of models within this class.

+In contrast, when using the POQS model, we observe a different pattern.
+While $G^2 (\text{S}) = 69.00$ remains the same, we find that $G^2 (\text{POQS}) = 24.19$ and $G^2 (\text{ME}) = 44.81$.
+In this case, the sum $G^2 (\text{POQS}) + G^2 (\text{ME}) = 69.00$ is equal to $G^2 (\text{S})$.
+However, it is important to note that Theorem \ref{thm3} establishes an asymptotic equivalence based on large sample theory.
+In Section \ref{asymbehav}, we conducted simulations to examine the asymptotic behavior of these models under varying sample sizes and degrees of asymmetry.